rackerlabs/support-how-to/content/cloud-sites/allow-or-block-specific-ip-addresses-from-accessing-your-cloud-sites-website.md

 2.2, replace **Require all denied** with **order deny,allow | deny from all**.

-You can also use the enviromental variable **HTTP:X-Forwarded-For **for the **Allow Only **feature via SSL.
+You can also use the environmental variable **HTTP:X-Forwarded-For **for the **Allow Only **feature via SSL.

 ### Allow only a certain IP address with **HTTP:X-Forwarded-For**